Business rates are payable on both occupied and unoccupied assessments. However, there are a number of reliefs and exemptions which may apply.

 Organisations that are registered as CASC with the Inland Revenues Sports Club Unit are entitled to receive 80% relief from business rates.

-In order to apply for this relief you will need to provide a copy of the registration certificate supplied by the Inland Revenue.
+In order to apply for this relief you will need to provide a copy of the registration certificate supplied by the Inland Revenue and make an application online.

 Some properties in rural areas can receive help with their business rates.
 A rural area is defined as a settlement with a population of no more than 3,000 which is wholly or partly within the area.